RCHG/rchg.github.io/_posts/2019-01-04-List-of-Books.md

 subheadline: Tips
 title: "Key references in Atmospheric Sciences"
 excerpt: "Step by Step "
 teaser: "List of references of mathematics, physics, climate sciences and meteoroligy that I found interesting to read and study.
 A small overview of each book is given.
-A subjective level of difficulty of each book is indicated from 1 (easy) to 5 (difficult)."
+A subjective level of difficulty of each book is indicated from 1 (easy) to 5 (difficult) with+ symbol."
 breadcrumb: true
 tags: [books]
 categories: